alexgolec/tda-api/docs/order-templates.rst

 ++++++++++++++++

 Vertical spreads are a complex option strategy that provides both limited upside and limited downside.
-They are constructed using by buying an option at one strike while simultaneously selling another option with the same underlying and expiration date, except with a different strike, and they can be constructed using either puts or call.
+They are constructed by buying an option at one strike while simultaneously selling another option with the same underlying and expiration date, except with a different strike, and they can be constructed using either puts or call.
 You can find more information about this strategy on